 Best probiotic foods

 Some foods naturally contain probiotics.
 These include fermented foods such as kombucha, plant-based yoghurts, sauerkraut and Miso and tempeh.
 These foods have some of their sugars broken down by the probiotics making them easy to digest.
+Sauerkraut is also a fabulous immunity boosting food.

 Best prebiotic foods